Fans and polytopes in tilting theory I: Foundations: Introduction

 \begin{theorem}[Theorem \ref{reflexive polytope}] Let $A$ be a finite dimensional algebra over a field $k$.
 Then $A$ is $g$-convex if and only if

 In this case, both $\P(A)$ and $\P^\c(A)$ are reflexive polytopes. \end{theorem}

-Since the origin is a unique lattice point in the interior of each $g$-polytope, there exists only finitely many convex $g$-polytopes of dimension $n$ up to isomorphisms \cite{LZ}.
+For each $n\ge1$, there exists only finitely many convex $g$-polytopes of dimension $n$ up to isomorphisms of $g$-polytopes (see Definition \ref{define isomorphism of g-fans}, Proposition \ref{finiteness of g-convex fans}).
 It is interesting to know the maximal number of $\#\twopsilt A$ for $g$-convex algebras $A$ with $|A|=n$, see Problem \ref{volume} below.

-In Section \ref{section 6}, we study $g$-convex algebras of rank 2.
-Using the well-known list of 16 reflexive polygons \cite{PR}, we give the following classification of convex $g$-polygons.
+In Section \ref{section 6}, we give the following classification of convex $g$-polygons by using the well-known list of 16 reflexive polygons \cite{PR}.

 \begin{corollary}[Theorem \ref{classify rank2}] There are precisely 7 convex $g$-polygons up to isomorphism of $g$-polytopes.

 The corresponding $c$-polygons are the following.

 \end{corollary}